tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/04_Rectify/03_04_Rectify_Submit_a_Request_to_Rectify.md

 ![image](../images/04_1_Rectify_Regulation.jpg)

 The **Data Rectification** Request Type under the **CCPA** Regulation displays both phone number and email address entry fields.
 The entry fields that display depend on source systems and any options you designate for the Customer as modifiable data.
+In our example, we have selected to configure the following fields as editable:
+At the Odoo application: The fields labeled Phone and Email.
+At the OSB application: The fields labeled Mobile and Email.

-Complete the field(s) on the right side of the form.
+Complete the field(s) on the right side of the form with the values you want to be updated for those fields.

 ![image](../images/04_2_Rectify_FormFields.jpg)